 This video summarizes how to become a CMA.

-I know the process sounds complicated, but once you take the first step toward becoming a CMA, it’s completely doable.
-I am more than happy to help you along the way!
+I know the CMA process sounds a bit complicated.
+But, once you take the first step toward becoming a CMA, it’s completely doable.
+And I am more than happy to help you along the way!

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.